italrr/cr/docs/Systems.md

 # Battle

 Battle is semi-real time action based.
-TIme is usually slowed down and what allows entities to move
+TIme is usually slowed down and what allows entities to move are mobility points which recharge every tick

 # Roleplaying System

 ## Base Stats

-Base Stats are defined the beginning with the character creation.
+Base Stats are defined in the beginning with the character creation.
 They define the mere essence of the character, its strength and weaknesses.
-Base Stats **cannot** be changed after character creation, however some equipment or Corpus Enhancements may be able to increase some of the base stats as long as the user wears them.
+Base Stats **cannot** be changed after character creation, however some equipment or Corpus Mods may be able to increase some of the base stats as long as the user wears them.

-Base stats are use to calculate complex stats.
+Base stats are used to calculate complex stats.

 Reading:
 - +: Adds
 - -: Removes
 - ^: Bonus
-Each derivative quality is compromised of 4 segments.
-So ++++ means 100%.
+Each derivative quality is compromised of four(4) 4ths.
+So, four pluses (++++) means 100%.

+However some other base stats can add a bonus of 25% more.
+Those are marked with ^.

-### Strength: Defines physical fortitude such as physical resilience, and ability to cause damage
+### Strength: Defines physical fortitude such as physical resilience, and ability to cause physical close ranged damage
     - Melee Blunt               (++++)
     - Melee Sharp               (+)
     - Physical dmg & def        (++++)